summernote/summernote/ESOF-docs/Report-3.md

 team.
 While the Logical View is at the conceptual level, the diagrams in this view represent the physical-level artifacts that are built by the team.

+Component Diagrams are used to represent the Implementation View.
+These diagrams show different components, the ports available and the dependencies on the environment in terms of provided and required interfaces.
+UML 2 has improved the Component Diagrams specifically with the interfaces and ports.
+The components can be tied to the classes and composite structures that realize these components.
+These diagrams can now be used to precisely represent the software components built in a system and their dependencies both in black-box and white-box views.

 ![DevelopmentView](resources/development-view.png?raw=true "Development View")